-The Ogallala deposits overlie rocks of Triassic age in Sherman Counity.
-These rocks (principally red clay, sand, and shale) serve as a nearly impermeable floor for the aquifer.
-On a broad scale, the erosional surface at the top of the Triassic rocks dips gently (about 10 feet per mile [2 m/km]) eastward, similar to the slope of the land surface.
+The Ogallala deposits overlie rocks of Triassic and Permian ages.
+These rocks, principally red sand, clay, and shale, serve as a nearly impermeable floor for the aquifer.
+On a broad scale, the erosional surface at the top of the Triassic and Permian rocks dips gently (about 10 feet per mile [2 m/km]) toward the southeast, similar to the slope of the land surface.
 In general, however, this pre-Ogallala surface had greater relief than the present land surface.
-Low hills and wide valleys which contain deep, narrow stream channels are typical features of the Triassic erosional surface.
+Low hills and wide valleys which contain deep, narrow stream channels are typical features of the Triassic and Permian erosional surface.
 Because the Ogallala was deposited on top of this irregular surface, the formation is very thin in some areas and very thick in others.
 Often this contrast occurs in relatively short distances.